BA, Catholic University of America; MA, University of Massachusetts; PhD, Boston College

-Barbara Lopez-Mayhew holds a Ph.D., Spanish literature (concentration in Golden Age Theater) from Boston College; an M.A., Spanish literature and linguistics from the University of Massachusetts-Amherst (specializing in Medieval and Renaissance Literature); and a B.A. , Spanish literature, linguistics and secondary education from the Catholic University of America, Washington, D.C.
+Barbara Lopez-Mayhew holds a Ph.D. in Spanish and Latin American literature (concentration in Spanish Golden Age Theater, 16th and17th centuries) from Boston College; an M.A. in Spanish literature and linguistics (specializing in Medieval and Renaissance Literature) from the University of Massachusetts, Amherst; and a B.A. in Spanish literature, linguistics and Secondary Education from the Catholic University of America, Washington, D.C.

-She has a continuing interest in pedagogy, online teaching and assessment tools, technology in the foreign language classroom, communicative language teaching and cooperative learning groups, and creating successful learning experiences for all students.
-She supervises PSU Graduate Modern Languages student teachers as well as advises students on study abroad and work abroad opportunities.
+Besides her expertise in language, literature, and culture, Professor Lopez-Mayhew is interested in technology in the foreign language classroom, communicative language teaching, and creating successful learning experiences for all students.
+She advises students on study abroad, graduate school programs, and domestic and international job opportunities.

 Her publications include:

 A bilingual edition of Valor, agravio y mujer, Ana Caro Mallén de Soto, 17th century Spanish author, European Masterpieces Cervantes & Co. – Spanish Classics Nº 42, May 2009